 To make the most of thumbs-up/down surveys, you should ask simple questions, encourage the audience to respond, align the thumbs up/down gestures with phrases to respond, and always ask a follow-up question to your customers.

 You can easily create and share thumbs up/down surveys with an effective customer satisfaction software like Zonka Feedback which not only lets you create & share surveys but also enables you to take instant action on feedback and improve customer experience.
 It also offers a free trial for 14 days.

 Build and send a survey today 🔥

 Choose from over 30+ question types, add your own themes and create amazing surveys that people love answering.

 What are Thumbs Up/Down Surveys?

-Thumbs Up/Down Surveys are simple and easy surveys in which you ask for feedback from your customers, and the customers need to respond by just choosing a thumbs up or thumbs down option.
+A Thumbs Up Thumbs Down Survey is a short and simple survey in which you ask for feedback from your customers, and the customers need to respond by just choosing a thumbs up or thumbs down option.

 'Thumbs' is a traditional gesture that almost everybody understands.
-In these surveys, the thumbs-up option denotes that customers had a positive experience, whereas the thumbs-down option indicates a negative customer experience.
+In the thumbs scale, the thumbs-up option denotes that customers had a positive experience, whereas the thumbs-down option indicates a negative customer experience.

 Benefits of Thumbs Up/Down Surveys